 The Permittee may request at any time that the Commission transfer this permit to another person or entity.
 The Permittee shall provide the name and description of the person or entity to whom the permit is requested to be transferred, the reasons for the transfer, a description of the facilities affected, and the proposed effective date of the transfer.
-The person to whom the permit is to be transferred shall provide the Commission with such information as the Commission shall require to determine whether the new permittee can comply with the conditions of the permit.
-The Commission may authorize transfer of the permit after affording the Permittee, the new permittee, and interested persons such process as is required.
+The person to whom the permit is to be transferred shall provide the Commission with such information as the Commission shall require to determine whether the new Permittee can comply with the conditions of the permit.
+The Commission may authorize transfer of the permit after affording the Permittee, the new Permittee, and interested persons such process as is required.
 The Commission may impose additional conditions on any new permittee as part of the approval of the transfer.

-At least 14 days prior to commercial operation, the Permittee shall file a notice describing its ownership structure, identifying, as applicable:
+Within 90 days of the site permit issuance, the Permittee shall file a notice describing its ownership structure, identifying, as applicable: